Long County DUI Bail Information

 After you are released on bail, it's crucial to understand your obligations.

-- Conditions of release: You may be subject to certain conditions of release, such as abstaining from alcohol, avoiding contact with certain individuals, or attending mandatory AA meetings.
+- Conditions of Release: You will likely be subject to certain conditions of release, such as abstaining from alcohol and drugs, avoiding contact with certain individuals, and remaining within Long County or the state of Georgia.
 These conditions will be outlined in your release paperwork.